-When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.
+I could feel the fear of missing out creeping in on me when my friends left me at home in Cape Town to go on a five-day hike along the South African Whale Trail.

 - I Google scholar-ed through the history and psychology of FOMO.